Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 👉🏻 Insert a screenshot of table schema

-📌If the table is too big, only capture a part of it that contains key metrics you used in the projects
+📌If the table is too big, only capture a part of it that contains key metrics you used in the projects or put the table in toggle

  _Example:_